 Students Admitted as Transfer Students

-Students who enter the university as transfer students into the Krieger School of Arts and Sciences may bring in up to 60 transfer credits towards a degree requiring 120 credits.
-Students earning degrees requiring more than 120 credits in both KSAS and WSE may bring in more than 60 credits; however at least 60 of the total degree credits must be earned in residence as a full-time student at JHU.
+Students who enter the university as transfer students into the Krieger School of Arts and Sciences may transfer up to 60 credits towards a degree requiring 120 credits.
+Students earning degrees requiring more than 120 credits in both KSAS and WSE may bring in more than 60 credits; however at least 60 of the total JHU degree credits must be earned in residence as a full-time student at JHU.
 See the Requirements for a Bachelors' Degree in the KSAS and WSE sections of the catalog for additional residency requirements.
 All transfer students may transfer up to an additional 12 credits after matriculation.
 The 12-credit limit on transfer credits does not include credit from Hopkins summer courses, Advanced Placement examinations, British General Certificate of Education courses, International Baccalaureate courses, or foreign certificate courses.

 The following rules apply to both online courses and courses taken in a traditional classroom setting.